aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/multicolumn-paragraphs/_index.md

 ---
-title: Multicolumn Paragraphs
+title: Multicolumn Paragraphs In PDF File
-linktitle: Multicolumn Paragraphs
+linktitle: Multicolumn Paragraphs In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to work with multicolumn paragraphs in a PDF document using Aspose.PDF for .NET.
+description: Learn how to work with multicolumn paragraphs in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 250
 url: /net/programming-with-text/multicolumn-paragraphs/
 ---

-In this tutorial, we will explain how to work with multicolumn paragraphs in a PDF document using the Aspose.PDF library for .NET.
+In this tutorial, we will explain how to work with multicolumn paragraphs in PDF file using the Aspose.PDF library for .NET.
 We will go through the step-by-step process of manipulating and accessing multicolumn paragraphs using the provided C# source code.

 ## Requirements